kimbo/vim-python/README.md

 You can customize these to map to whatever keys you want.

+After that, open up a Python file and start trying out the functions in the next section.

-# Features
+# Functions

-Here's a table that describes the features/functions that vim-python provides.
+Here's a table that describes the functions that vim-python provides.

 Function name | Description | Suggested mapping from above
 ---|---|---